Skip to content

 • Other structured algorithmic trading code

-The converted result will always be a cTrader cBot written in C#.
+The converted result is always a cTrader cBot written in C#.

 When to Use This Workflow